Darko Brašanac

-Darko Brašanac (Serbian Cyrillic: Дарко Брашанац; born 12 February 1992) is a Serbian professional footballer who plays for Spanish club Osasuna as a central midfielder.
+Darko Brašanac (Serbian Cyrillic: Дарко Брашанац; born 12 February 1992) is a Serbian professional footballer who plays for Málaga CF as a midfielder.

 Brašanac represented his country at all youth international levels, collecting more than 35 appearances, before making his senior team debut in 2015.

 Club career

 Partizan

 After starting out at his local club Zlatibor Čajetina at the age of 6, Brašanac moved to Partizan still as a trainee in 2005.
 He was one of the most promising members of the team led by Slađan Šćepović that won numerous international youth tournaments.
 Consequently, Brašanac was promoted to the senior squad in January 2010.
 He made his competitive debut for Partizan in a 2–0 away league win over Hajduk Kula on 14 March 2010, coming on as an 80th-minute substitute for Cléo.
 Until the end of the 2009–10 season, Brašanac recorded two more league appearances, as the club won its third consecutive championship title.

 In June 2010, alongside Marko Šćepović and Matija Nastasić, Brašanac signed his first professional contract with Partizan.
 He made his first appearance of the new season on 4 September 2010, replacing Saša Ilić in a 2–0 home league victory over Hajduk Kula.
 On 8 December 2010, Brašanac made his UEFA Champions League debut in a 1–3 away loss to Arsenal at Emirates Stadium, coming on as an injury-time substitute for Almami Moreira.
 He made six appearances in all competitions in the 2010–11 campaign, as the club won the double.

 In August 2011, Brašanac was sent on a six-month loan to Smederevo.
 He scored his first senior career goal on 26 October 2011, netting the equalizer in a 1–1 Serbian Cup draw with Sloboda Užice.
 They eventually went through to the next round on penalties.
 In February 2012, Brašanac was loaned back to Smederevo until the end of the season.
 He scored his first league goal on 4 March 2012, finding the back of the net in a 1–0 away win over BSK Borča.
 In total, Brašanac made 24 league appearances and scored two goals in the 2011–12 campaign.